Is Retiring in Panama Right For You?

 You must also determine if your medications are available in Panama and what they cost.
 To help you do that, we take you to several pharmacies during a Panama Relocation Tour.
 You even have time to meet with an English-speaking doctor during the tour for him/her to help you evaluate the viability of moving to Panama if you have pre-existing health problems.

-3. Finances – How much will you have to live on if you stop working?
+3. Finances—If you stop working, how much will you have to live on?
 Can you afford relocation costs?

 You’ll need to determine how much money you will have to live on when you retire in Panama.
-Some singles, including rent, live well on less than $1200 a month.
+Some singles live well on less than $1200 a month, including rent.
 A couple should plan on $2,000 a month, including rent.
-This budget will not work in Panama City or Coronado but will work in most of Panama.
+Some areas of Panama, like Panama City or the Coronado area, are much more expensive so you’ll need to double this budget.

-During a Panama Relocation Tour, we show you a variety of different areas in a variety of different price points to help you determine the perfect place to retire within your budget.
+During a Panama Relocation Tour, we show you various areas at various price points to help you determine the perfect place to retire within your budget.

 To live in Panama full-time, you must get a residency Visa.
 The minimum requirement to qualify for a Pensionado Visa is $1,000 per month in lifetime income for a single person or $1250 per month for a couple.
 Will you qualify?
 If not, there are other Visa options, but they are more costly and require a $200,000 investment in real estate or $200,000 into a 3-year CD in Panama.